Ludex-Labs/ika/README.md

 test = "npm run test"
 ```

-Flags can be provided to skip the sui tests or the e2e tests
+Flags can be provided to skip the Sui tests or the e2e tests

 ```ika test --skip-contract --skip-e2e```